kennneth1/hugging-llm-flask-app/README.md

 # Chatbot API

-This is a minimalistic chatbot API built with Flask and HuggingFace's GPT-2 LLM, that allows users to submit messages and receive responses via simple frontend.
+This is a minimalistic chatbot API built with Flask and HuggingFace's LLMs, that allows users to submit messages and receive responses via simple frontend.

 ## Features